rxweb/rxweb.io/docs/http/decorators.md

 linktitle: decorators
 ---

-<div class="title-bar"><p>While using Http methods, there are some scenarios when you have to set the config like to append any api path after the main path or if you want to set hostKey, you can set it through decorators.</p></div>
 # http

-Almost every front-end applications generally have a need to interact with server using HTTP for performing various operations on the data. `RxHttp` of `@rxweb/http` provides a simplified and efficient way for making request to the server and getting back the response you want to return and in any of the required format like `json` , `arraybuffer` , `text` or `blob` .

-> You can use `RxHttp` for all typescript based applications.

-Consider a scenario of an employee management system where your database consist a table called employees.
-Table Employees consist a field like id, FirstName, LastName and Department.

-## How to use

 There are some basic steps for using http decorator of `RxHttp` which are as follows: